Authentic German Bratwurst and Sauerkraut Recipe

 Instructions:

 1. Heat the olive oil in a large skillet over medium heat.
-Add the bratwurst and brown them on all sides, taking about 5 minutes.
-The bratwurst don't need to be cooked through.
-Remove to a plate and set aside.
+Add the bratwurst and brown them on all sides, about 5 minutes.
+They don't need to be cooked through.
+Remove them to a plate and set aside.

-2. In the same skillet, add the sliced onions, apples, and garlic (if using).
+2. In the same skillet, add the onions, apples, and garlic.
 Sauté for about 5 minutes until the onions are translucent and slightly caramelized.

-3. Stir in the sauerkraut, caraway seeds, paprika, pepper, and beef broth.
+3. Stir in the sauerkraut, caraway seeds, paprika, pepper, and broth.

-4. Place bratwurst back into the sauerkraut mixture.
+4. Place the bratwurst back into the sauerkraut mixture.

 Notes/Hints: